 In a recent post, I wrote about Robin Williams’ tragic decision to end his life.
 Many of my comments about his decision to commit suicide were speculative based on his widow’s comments after his death.
 And while I don’t know exactly what went through Williams’ mind in his last moments or if he was even lucid in those moments, I can be certain of this: Depression kills.

 Current thinking is that depression is a problem best solved by drugs — and the medical community.
-In recent years, antidepressants were the second most commonly prescribed medication after medication to lower cholesterol.
+In his article “Director’s Blog: Antidepressants: A Complicated Picture,” Tom Insel, director of the National Institute of Mental Health, noted that in recent years, antidepressants were the second most commonly prescribed medication after medication to lower cholesterol.

 The truth is that depression should be addressed as a spiritual problem by our churches and by our pastors, not merely by professionals in the medical community.

 The Great Cover-Up

 Like many of you, I grew up thinking that Christians shouldn’t get depressed, so when I did experience pain, I masked and denied.
 In turn, I became completely sad and disconnected with what was going on inside me.
 Piles of unresolved problems chained me on down on the inside, but I felt there was no one I could share these with.

 As a young person, I learned a lot about Christian doctrine and Old Testament tradition, but I don’t remember ever learning about practical ways to manage my emotions or relationships.

 It was not until I began attending a church where the pastor held a degree in counseling and regularly offered ministry times at the altar that I began to unravel the mystery of me.
 The church did not try to pretend away the fact that Christians will have real stresses and problems — and addressed them at a spiritual level.